Chattahoochee Musical Convention: Venue

-In the 1930s, Matthew H. & Ada Ward Wilson built a structure near Carrollton, Georgia, called Wilson's Chapel, for the express purpose of housing the Chattahoochee Musical Convention.
+In the 1930s, Matthew H. & Ada Ward Wilson built a structure near Carrollton, Georgia, called Wilson Chapel, for the express purpose of housing the Chattahoochee Musical Convention.
 The Convention has met here for most of the years since 1938, and exclusively since 1989.
 The building continues to be maintained by the Wilson family.

 Etymology

 "Chattahoochee" is a local place name, notably of the Chattahoochee River, one of the principal streams of Georgia that flows through the region of the convention.
 It is said to come from an expression in Creek meaning "painted rock."